 The primary approach to altering system dynamics is via the manager and user budgets.
 These parameters are relative rather than absolute and therefore the values are less important than the relationship between them.
 Generally, when the manager has a high relative budget, they have a greater ability to set policies that will influence the resource population in the desired way.
 For example, if the resource population is below the target, a manager with a relatively high budget can increase the costs of culling for the users, thus reducing the users’ ability to cull, and in turn allowing the resource population to recover.
 Conversely, if users have a relatively high budget, then they are more likely to be able to afford to take actions such as culling, even if the manager is setting the costs of such actions as high as possible.
 The budgets, and the associated dynamics, can be used to replicate various real-world systems and scenarios such as conservation conflicts, power dynamics, and lobbying (Cusack et al., 2020; Duthie et al., 2018; Nilsson et al., 2019).

-Genetic algorithm
+Genetic algorithm (GA)

 The GA is the core process by which the manager develops policy and users decide upon actions.
 The GA mimics the process of natural selection whereby each call to the GA results in several possible strategies being initialised.
 Multiple iterations then allow cross-over and mutation between the initialised strategies, ensuring that budgets are not exceeded.
 Each subsequent iteration of strategies is selected via a fitness function and a tournament.
 This process results in adaptive, but not necessarily optimal, strategies for the manager and the users.
 In each simulation time step the GA is called by the manager and each of the users to simulate decision-making.
 The GA first takes the manager’s budget constraints, user action histories, and the predicted consequences of each action on the resource population and develops a strategy for the manager to reduce deviation from the target resource population size.
-Once the manager’s policy is established users will individually call the GA to decide upon actions that maximise their utility (e.g., agricultural yield).
+Once the manager’s policy is established, users will individually call the GA to decide upon actions that maximise their utility (e.g., agricultural yield).
 Users can choose from several options depending on the parameters set by the researcher.
 These include tending their crops or acting on the natural resources (e.g., cull, scare), all of which will have some effect on their yield.
 Their ability to act on the natural resource is governed by both the user budget, and the manager’s policy, in each time step.

 Figure 1.
 Conceptual flow diagram showing the four submodels and the genetic algorithm, and how they interact in a single time step in GMSE.
 Figure taken from Duthie et al., (2018).